 aiOS — the AI employee that runs your business

-I founded AI Genesis to answer one question: what does software look like when the interface is a relationship? aiOS is the answer — an agentic AI platform spanning iMessage, web, and voice, designed and coded end-to-end by me, live in production with paying enterprise customers.
+I founded AI Genesis to answer one question: what does software look like when the interface is a relationship? aiOS is the answer — an agentic AI platform spanning iMessage, web, and voice, designed and coded end-to-end by me, live in production with enterprise deployments.

 The challenge

-AI tooling in 2024 was powerful and unusable: prompt boxes, settings pages, and workflow builders that assumed the user wanted to learn AI.
+AI tooling in 2024 was powerful and unusable — prompt boxes, settings pages, workflow builders that assumed the user wanted to learn AI.
 Business owners don't.
 They want the work done.

-The design thesis behind aiOS: the text box is a fallback, not the front door.
-The product reads intent, surfaces what matters, and acts — the way a great employee does.
-That meant designing for iMessage as a first-class surface, building onboarding as a conversation instead of a form, and making every AI action visible enough to trust.
+The thesis: the text box is a fallback, not the front door. aiOS reads intent, surfaces what matters, and acts — iMessage as a first-class surface, onboarding as a conversation, every AI action visible enough to trust.

 Shipped, not staged